ProjectCS7641/CS7641-Group8-final.github.io/index.md

 *Multi Layer Perceptron:* In our Multilinear Perceptron we consider the Adadelta optimizer with a learning rate 0.1.
 We train the network for 10 epochs  with batch size 50 and  use a final softmax layer to generate probability values.
 The argmax over the soft probability was taken to choose the most likely probability for a given cell.

 *Convolutional Neural Network*: For our Convolutional Neural Network the Adadelta optimizer has been used with learning rate 0.1.
 We train the network for 10 epochs  with batch size 50 and  use a final softmax layer to generate probability values.
 The argmax over the soft probability was taken to choose the most likely probability for a given cell.

+*Bidirectional Recurrent Neural Network*: For the Recurrent Neural Network we took  one Long short term memory units (LSTM) with 500 hidden units.

 **Evaluation metric:**
 The choice of evaluation metric is crucial as we would want to best identify the level of current performance so as to improve it in the future.
 We identify three different metrics that is applicable for the scenario.